robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The first argument is a string containing the name of the keyword to be executed in the same format as returned by `get_keyword_names`.
-The second argument is a list of `positional arguments`_ given to the keyword in the test data, and the optional third argument is a dictionary (map in Java) containing `named arguments`_.
+The second argument is a list of `positional arguments`_ given to the keyword in the test data, and the optional third argument is a dictionary containing `named arguments`_.
 If the third argument is missing, `free named arguments`__ and `named-only arguments`__ are not supported, and other named arguments are mapped to positional arguments.